 - Settings in Windows or Mac have been properly set up.

-- Computer is connected by Ethernet, not WiFi.
+- The computer is connected by Ethernet, not WiFi.

 Please note that currently, it is not possible to awaken a Mac computer from a powered-off state via the WoL feature, although it can be done from a sleeping state as described below.

 (New) On Windows 8 or 10, you need to disable "Turn on fast startup" function to be able to wake it up from powered off state.